 Employee Benefits and Employer Requirements under Health Care Reform

 Providing your employees with benefits is important to attracting and retaining good employees, but the array of choices can be dizzying.
 It is helpful to work with a benefits broker who can explain your options.
 You pay nothing for their services and they can help choose benefits that balance costs and employee needs.
-Find brokers on our Consultants & Other Nonprofit Specialists page.
+Find recommended brokers in the Northwest in our Consultants & Other Nonprofit Specialists listings.

 An employee handbook is a tool for setting out the philosophy and expectations of the organization.
 By giving employees information about the organization, its personnel policies, and how personnel matters are handled, you can also make sure employees have clear expectations.